Ergen plays wireless hand with bet on Clearwire

-Satellite mogul Charlie Ergen, the billionaire founder and chairman of Dish Network (DISH.O) and EchoStar (SATS.O), has cemented his reputation as a wild card with a surprise $2 billion (1 billion pounds)-plus bid for Clearwire as part of his push into the wireless industry.
+Satellite mogul Charlie Ergen, the billionaire founder and chairman of Dish Network and EchoStar, has cemented his reputation as a wild card with a surprise $2 billion-plus bid for Clearwire as part of his push into the wireless industry.

 The former professional card player, who made his fortune after starting out selling satellite dishes door-to-door, has spent more than $3 billion on wireless spectrum assets in the past few years in a bid to diversify Dish Network beyond satellite pay-television.

-Ergen's latest bet counts as his boldest yet to become a player in the wireless space and sets the stage for a battle with rival Sprint Nextel (S.N) for Clearwire Corp CLWR.O.
+Ergen's latest bet counts as his boldest yet to become a player in the wireless space and sets the stage for a battle with rival Sprint Nextel for Clearwire Corp.

 At the Consumer Electronics Show in Las Vegas this week, Ergen joked with trade show attendees around the Dish booth, and was polite and friendly - a persona in stark contrast to his usual hard-charging approach.